 The South Australian NRM Research and Innovation Network was formed in early 2011 as a partnership between NRM researchers and decision makers to improve communication and knowledge sharing, encourage collaboration, and to seek new opportunities for research and science partnerships.
-The Network partners include the Department of Environment, Water and Natural Resources (DEWNR), the SA NRM Boards, the University of Adelaide, the University of South Australia, Flinders University, Primary Industries and Regions SA (PIRSA) and SA Water.
+The Network partners include the Department for Environment and Water (DEW), the SA NRM Boards, the University of Adelaide, the University of South Australia, Flinders University, Primary Industries and Regions SA (PIRSA) and SA Water.

 The South Australian NRM science community is highly diverse, with more than 2000 natural resource researchers and scientists, as well as more than 20,000 natural resource decision makers, incorporating government agencies, NGOs and landholders.